Are you constantly tired, irritable and/or stressed?

 - Exhaustion — Being in a leadership role often means carrying the weight of your team or company — in addition to your own.
 Fatigue is greater than the sum of its parts; if you’re physically tired and mentally drained, it can be downright grueling.
 Exhaustion can render even the “strongest” leader unable to cope with the slightest challenges, make prudent decisions or inspire employees.
 It is not only a quick route to feeling overwhelmed at work, but also at home.

-- Accountability — Nancy points out that leaders are often stressed to the point of overwhelm because of a lack of accountability either in their peer executives or in the direct reports of the executive team.
+- Accountability — Leaders are often stressed to the point of overwhelm because of a lack of accountability either in their peer executives or in the direct reports of the executive team.
 If your team members aren’t carrying out their responsibilities, it can add a layer of pressure.
 It can become even harder if the company isn’t willing to carry out the consequences — i.e., fire non-performing employees.

 2. Develop trust — Do you have a team in place that could take over if you had to take an unexpected leave?
 Do they understand your brand, vision and objectives?
 If your employees lack accountability, you’re likely carrying an unfair share of the company’s burden.
 Take corrective action by putting the right people on your team and conveying clear expectations.